w3c-webmob/netinfo-usecases/README.md

 ![Pocket's application settings on Android](images/android_pocket.png)

 ### YouTube
-The [YouTube](https://play.google.com/store/apps/details?id=com.google.android.youtube&hl=en) application on Android offers the possibility of prefetching videos in advance while on Wi-Fi and charging.
+The [YouTube](https://play.google.com/store/apps/details?id=com.google.android.youtube&hl=en) application on Android offers the possibility of prefetching videos in advance while on Wi-Fi and the device's battery is charging.

 ![YouTube settings on Android](images/android_youtube.png)